oracle/graal/docs/reference-manual/native-image/guides/build-and-run-native-executable-with-jfr.md

 # Build and Run Native Executables with JFR

-JDK Flight Recorder (JFR) is a tool for collecting diagnostic and profiling data about a running Java application, built into a JVM.
+JDK Flight Recorder (JFR) is a tool for collecting diagnostic and profiling data about a running Java application, built into the JVM.
-GraalVM Native Image supports JFR events and users can use the [`jdk.jfr.Event`](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.jfr/jdk/jfr/Event.html) API with a similar experience to using JFR in the Java HotSpot VM.
+GraalVM Native Image supports JFR events and users can use the [`jdk.jfr.Event`](https://docs.oracle.com/en/java/javase/17/docs/api/jdk.jfr/jdk/jfr/Event.html) API with a similar experience to using JFR in the Java HotSpot VM.

 To record JFR events when running a native executable, enable JFR support and JFR recording as described in this guide.

-> Note: JFR event recording is not supported on GraalVM JDK for Windows.
+> Note: JFR event recording is not yet supported on GraalVM JDK for Windows.

 ## Enable JFR Support and Record Events at Run Time